J. Michael Seyfert: Love in the Time of Coca Cola

-(2009) The documentary follows men meeting mail order brides in Bogota's thriving matrimony industry.
+(2009) The documentary follows men meeting mail order brides in Bogotá's thriving matrimony industry.

 The Emperor In Your Mind

 (2010) Short film portrait of a small town Mexican truck tire changer reflecting on his grandiose life.

 Brazil Is Not Copacabana

 (2012) A satirized documentary about poverty and the asymmetric resistance flourishing in Rio de Janeiro's favelas.

 Collaborations

 From 1996 to 2005 Seyfert worked with British rock musician Roger Bunn, first guitarist of Roxy Music as American editor of MIHRA, The Music Industry Human Rights Organization based in London.
 In 2003 Bunn was narrator of Bye Bye Havana as well as contributor to the film's soundtrack from his posthumously released album Piece of Mind.

 In 2003 Paul Cooke, founding member and drummer of the British smooth jazz rock band SADE collaborated with Seyfert on several projects including the soundtrack of Bye Bye Havana.

 In 2008 Bolivian cinematographer and Smithsonian Bicentennial Medal recipient Jorge Ruiz contributed to Seyfert's film Opposite Land historic footage taken on Lake Titikaka in 1950 to juxtapose Seyfert's contemporary footage of Titino floating island and reveal 50 years of stagnation.